acoastalfog/sinai-ventilator-components/README.md

 These designs have been fit tested from prints on at least 6 commonly available FDM-style 3D printers, with good intra-printer reliability.
 For use, prints from the same printer should be paired.
 The entire set of files has been parameterized around the fit of the male interface to a commonly-available [3/4" brass sweat gate valve](https://www.homedepot.com/p/Everbilt-3-4-in-Brass-Sweat-x-Sweat-Gate-Valve-170-4-34-EB/308593230).

 ## Inner (Male-Male) and Outer (Female-Female) Flow Adapters
+**NOTE 2020-03-30: *Please do not yet produce this part.
+It is likely that our gate valve will change due to regulatory requirements, so adapters must be modified or may become obsolete.***
 * Files are `adapter_v6_largeFemaleFemale.stl` and `adapter_v6_smallMaleMale.stl`.
 * Files should be printed in a vertical orientation, but are symmetric along this axis with a normal plane of symmetry, so either orientation is equivalent.